© 2021 The original authors.

-Note that the deployment transformation feature will not update the deployment to adapt to any API differences between Jakarta EE 9 and EE 10.
+Note that the deployment transformation feature will not update the deployment to adapt to any API differences between Jakarta EE 9 and EE 10 or later.
 It only covers the javax to jakarta name changes that came with EE 9.

 In the long run it’s better for users if they either convert their application source to EE 10 APIs, or use build-time tooling that we expect the Jakarta ecosystem to provide over time to do transformation at build time.
 But some applications just can’t be changed, so the server-side solution WildFly Preview provides can handle those cases.